caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 This manual has been written in HTML and after conversion introduced in the Qt assistant in order to get help for the caQtDM system.
-It has to be noted that caQtDM is though as a replacement of the very known EPICS [#]_ Display Manager MEDM [#]_, therefore this manual is of course also inspired of the existing MEDM manual.
+It has to be noted that caQtDM is thought as a replacement for the well known EPICS [#]_ Display Manager MEDM [#]_, therefore this manual is of course also inspired by the existing MEDM manual.

 The HTML was converted to restructured text using pandoc, then hand-edited.